Figure skating at the Olympic Games: Age limit

 As of the 2026 Milano Cortina Winter Games, "athletes must be born on or before July 1, 2008".

-In 2022, the ISU voted to gradually raise the minimum age to 17 over the next three years.
+In 2022, the ISU voted to gradually raise the minimum age from 15 to 17 over the next three years.
 They characterized the decision "as an effort to safeguard 'the physical and mental health, and emotional well-being' of skaters".
 The decision came in the aftermath of worldwide criticism for the doping scandal involving Russian skater Kamila Valieva during the Beijing Winter Olympics, who was 15 years old at the time.
 The scandal, according to The New York Times, "once again raised questions about the physical and mental safety of young skaters and whether enough was being done to protect them from the adults guiding their careers".

 The proposal to raise the age limit had broad support in the international figure skating community, where the issue had been discussed and debated for many years, though some opposed the disruption it would cause to the sport.
-Tatiana Tarasova, a top figure skating coach in Russia, stated that the rule change was made to "specifically target the Russian team".
+Tatiana Tarasova, a top figure skating coach in Russia, stated that the rule change was made to "specifically target the Russian team", implying it is designed to deprive Russia of medals.
 ISU president Jan Dijkema said that it was an important and historic decision.